AnnaToll/artworks-app/README.md

 An app build with React and Typescript.

 ## Prerequisites
-Node
-(Node version used in project: 16.13.1)
+Node (version used in project: 16.13.1)

 ## Commands
 ```